404NotFound6/stocktwit-sentiment-project/README.md

 |  sigma2|	0.0655|	0.0144|	4.5459|	0.0|
 </div>

-The negative coefficient of “Weighted_Sentiment_Lag3” (β = -0.2741, p = 0.0174) indicates a statistically significant negative relationship between the sentient in lag 3 period with log volume of the DJI.
+The negative coefficient of “Weighted_Sentiment_Lag3” (β = -0.2741, p = 0.0174) indicates a statistically significant negative relationship between the sentient in the lag 3 period and with log volume of the DJI.

-We also generate the Impulse Response graph to see the how return and volume respond to the change in sentiment scores.
+We also generate the Impulse Response graph to see how return and volume respond to the change in sentiment scores.

   3. Impulse Response function for log return
 ![ var return ](./artifacts/var_return_impulse_response_irf.png)